V.O. Home Workout

 Do you feel you have control over your mouth?
 Do you “see” the story you are telling in your mind?
 Do you read with ease or are you struggling and stumbling over words and punctuation?
 Are you able to confidently and believably act this– that is, bring all the feeling and meaning to the telling of this story– or are you fighting the words or struggling with maintaining character distinction?
 Are you having fun or sweating bullets?

 Remember- voice acting shouldn’t sound like you are “reading.”
 You are performing this, and it must sound natural, real and relaxed.
 If you’re not confident, keep it up!

 Think you’re pretty good?
 Can you imagine someone hiring you to do this?
 Okay, then try reading it for kids or friends or fellow actors.
 Test the accuracy of your self-assessment.

-More important than technical proficiency or ability, you need to love reading, speaking and acting.
-Practicing outloud reading with words that inspire and move you will deepen your abilities of love of this art form in ways that may surprise you!
+More important than technical proficiency or ability, a voice actor needs to love reading, speaking and acting.
+Practicing out loud- reading words that inspire and move you- will deepen your love of this art form in ways that may surprise you!

 Continue on to the Practice Out Loud page for practice copy and monologues!

 Many thanks to my friend, the incredible Kath Soucie, for suggesting the idea of reading a book outlout.